zhudaoruyi/image_recognition_keras_jupyter/README.md

-# image_recognition_keras_jupyter
+# image recognition using keras in jupyter notebook
-image recognition using keras in jupyter notebook
+### First of all,you have to run a docker container with keras,jupyter in it